mcollier/azure-functions-private-storage/README.md

 There are a few important details about the configuration of the function:

 - Virtual network trigger support must be enabled in order for the function to trigger based on resources using a private endpoint
 - In order to make [calls to a resource using a private endpoint](https://docs.microsoft.com/azure/azure-functions/functions-networking-options#azure-dns-private-zones), it is necessary to integrate with Azure DNS Private Zones.
 Therefore, it is necessary to configure the app to use a specific Azure DNS server.
-This is accomplished by setting `WEBSITE_DNS_SERVER` to 168.63.129.16.
+This is accomplished by setting `WEBSITE_DNS_SERVER` to 168.63.129.16 and `WEBSITE_VNET_ROUTE_ALL` to 1.
-- Enable the application connect to be accessible over the virtual network.
+- Enable the application content to be accessible over the virtual network.
 This is accomplished by setting `WEBSITE_CONTENTOVERVNET` to 1.

 The function is configured to [run from a deployment package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).
 As such, the package is persisted in an Azure File share referenced by the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) application setting.